Michel Danino: Saraswati River

 Danino wrote The Lost River: On The Trail of the Sarasvatī in 2010, arguing against longstanding scholarly consensus.
 In the book, Danino sought to connect the Hindu mythological Saraswati River, first mentioned in the Rigveda, an ancient Hindu text, with the current Ghaggar-Hakra River.
 Danino has defended the inclusion of names such as "Sindhu-Saraswati" and "Indus-Saraswati", as alternatives for the Indus Valley Civilisation, in NCERT Textbooks.
 He has argued that the drying of the Saraswati River was the cause of Indus Valley Civilisation's collapse.

 Reception

+Scholarly criticism

 A proponent of Hindutva, he has been criticised for his sectarian scholarship and historical negationism.

 Historian Peter Heehs' opinion of one of Danino's works, Sri Aurobindo and Indian Civilization, is that it was lacking in linguistic knowledge, and made up of attacks on colonial orientalists and half-informed invocations of nationalist orientalists.
 Heehs also criticised Danino's other works for appropriating Sri Aurobindo in his campaign against the Indo-Aryan migrations, and for distorting Aurobindo's speculative views as assertions.
 Heehs added that Danino selectively cherry-picked quotes from his draft-manuscripts and ignored his published works, which were far more nuanced.